joakimk/rpi-erlang/README.md

-WIP: Looking into if I can build an erlang docker image for Raspberry PI (want it as a base for an Elixir image).
+Erlang docker image for Raspberry Pi (compiled for it's ARM cpu).

+It's built using a Raspberry Pi 2, so I don't know if it works for the first version.
+Tell me if it does not.
+Might be able to get one and build using that.

 ## TODO:

 - [x] make it work
 - [x] publish
-- [ ] add build time to readme
+- [x] add build time to readme
+- [x] add ssl dependencies and publish again
-- [ ] add missing dependencies and publish again
+- [ ] remove non-working wx-deps and java and publish again (and time the push for readme reference)

-Will be published at https://hub.docker.com/r/joakimk/rpi-erlang/

 ## Installing and running